GauriGupta19/abm_for_covid/README.md

-# First 100 days of pandemic; an interplay of pharmaceutical, behavioral and digital interventions – A study using agent based modeling
+# First 100 days of pandemic; an interplay of pharmaceutical, behavioral and digital interventions – A study using agent-based modeling
+## Interventions Supported

+- Pharmaceutical: Testing(specificity, speed), Two-dose Vaccination (delay days, efficacy)
+- Behavioral: Self-Quarantine (days, break probability)
+- Contact Tracing: Digital (adoption rate, compliance probability), Manual (compliance probability), Hybrid 2-Step

 <img src = "assets/pipeline_final.png" height = 600><br />
  Implementation of different interventions - Testing, Self-quarantine, Vaccination, and Contact Tracing.
 (1) Infection spreads through the interaction of infected with susceptible agents, and the states of the agents are then updated based on